BrainARD-hub/faviconhash/README.md

 # License
-Faviconhash is currently under development by [@factor](https://www.linkedin.com/in/ahmedfactor/) and it's released under the GPL 3 license.
+Favihash is currently under development by [@factor](https://www.linkedin.com/in/ahmedfactor/) and it's released under the GPL 3 license.